extism/rust-pdk/README.md

     # The plug-in is passing us a string
     input_str = plugin.input_string(input_[0])

-    # just printing this out to prove we're in python land
+    # just printing this out to prove we're in Python land
-    print("Hello from python!")
+    print("Hello from Python!")

     # let's just add "!" to the input string
     # but you could imagine here we could add some